Conditions list medically reviewed by George Krucik, MD, MBA

 Coronary artery disease (CAD) is the leading cause of death in the United States.
 Learn the definition, symptoms, and causes of CAD by reading our overview.

 Peptic ulcers are painful sores in the lining of the stomach, esophagus, or small intestine.
-Peptic ulcers are a fairly common health problem.
+We'll show you how to treat and prevent them.

 Ischemic cardiomyopathy (IC) is a condition that occurs when the heart muscle is weakened.
 It's usually caused by heart attack or coronary artery disease.

 A pulmonary embolism is a blood clot that occurs in the lungs.
 It can damage part of the lung and other organs and decrease oxygen levels in the blood.

 The symptoms of pericarditis are generally sharp and made worse by deep breathing.
 Sharp chest pain occurs when the inflammed pericardium rubs against the chest wall.

 Myocarditis is inflammation of the heart muscle.
 It is a rare condition that can be caused by any number of autoimmune diseases, viral, bacterial, or fungal infections…

 Acute bronchitis causes coughs that produce mucus.
 You don't need antibiotics, but bed rest and home care can help.